JSvegan/onething/README.md

+# Angular 2.0 Experimental Branch.
+# NOT WORKING

 # onething
 Webapp - Based on the book, "The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results" by Gary Keller and Jay Papasan